 I was reading an article a few months back that featured some raw hide treats that came from overseas and how there were some dangerous ingredients in these treats.
-It was advised to stay away from them shortly after learning about the medical emergencies that started popping up all over the world once these treats were getting into dogs’ mouths.
+Basically, it said to stay away from raw hides.
+Shortly after, I learned about the medical emergencies that started popping up all over the world once these treats were getting into dog’s mouths.

-What Are Bad Treats?
+What Are Bad Treats For Dogs?

-Dogs digestive system is similar to humans in that they can’t process foods that are similar to plastic.
+Dogs digestive system is similar to humans in that they can’t process foods that resemble plastic.
 While they can eat bad meat, raw meat and a whole slew of weird things we can’t, they still can’t digest plastics and other foreign objects that their body can’t handle.

-What Are Good Treats?
+What Are Good Treats For Dogs?

-There are new treats that come out every day that contain peanut butter and cheese that have been through a hardening process so that it’s not like giving your dog peanut butter out of the jar and is gone very quickly; much as I love watching my dog lick insistently for a short time after getting a big scoop of natural peanut butter!
+There are new treats that come out every day.
+Treats that contain peanut butter and cheese that have been through a hardening process.
+Basically, it’s not like giving your dog peanut butter out of the jar and is gone very quickly.
+Much as I love watching my dog lick insistently for a short time after getting a big scoop of natural peanut butter!

 What About Raw Hide?